What Are California’s Airbag Warranty Laws?

 In 2018, Volkswagen recalled certain model year 2018 Tiguan and Atlas vehicles due to defective airbags.
 Incorrect deployment of the frontal passenger airbags could increase the risk of injury during a crash.

 The company issued a separate recall for certain 2015-2016 Tiguan and CC vehicles a year later.
-According to Volkswagen, these vehicles’ airbag ECU may have a faulty capacitor that could cause the airbags to deactivate or deploy unexpectedly.
+According to Volkswagen, these vehicles’ airbag ECUs may have a faulty capacitor that could cause the airbags to deactivate or deploy unexpectedly.

 Ford F-150 (2018)